AYLIEN/news-signals-datasets/README.md

 ## Transforming a Dataset

-This example adds anomaly scores, summary headlines and Wikimedia pageviews to each signal in an existing dataset (the transformation is configured via a [config file](resources/default_transform_config.json)).
+This example adds anomaly scores, summary headlines and Wikimedia pageview counts to each signal in an existing dataset (the transformation is configured via a [config file](resources/default_transform_config.json)).